LUXCoin (LUX) Trading Up 17.7% Over Last 7 Days

 - WhiteCoin (XWC) traded down 1.2% against the dollar and now trades at $1.11 or 0.00002277 BTC.

 Multiple Algorithms hashing algorithm.
-It was first traded on October 10th, 2017.
+Its launch date was October 10th, 2017.
 LUXCoin’s total supply is 12,986,706 coins and its circulating supply is 11,979,473 coins.
+LUXCoin’s official website is luxcore.io.
 LUXCoin’s official Twitter account is @lux_coin and its Facebook page is accessible here.
 The Reddit community for LUXCoin is /r/LUXCoin and the currency’s Github account can be viewed here.
-The official website for LUXCoin is luxcore.io.

 According to CryptoCompare, “LuxCoin is a PoW/PoS hybrid cryptocurrency based on the PHI1612 algorithm (built from; Skein, JH, Cubehash, Fugue, Streebog and Echo).
 Click here for Masternode stats from masternodes.online. “

-It is usually not presently possible to buy alternative cryptocurrencies such as LUXCoin directly using U.S. dollars.
-Investors seeking to trade LUXCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as LUXCoin directly using US dollars.
+Investors seeking to acquire LUXCoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy LUXCoin using one of the exchanges listed above.

 Receive News & Updates for LUXCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LUXCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.